ibelogolovy/read-jar-from-blob/README.md

 ## How use
 #### Input:
 - database url
-- user name for database access
+- user login for database access
 - user password for database access
 - table name with database schema
 - jar column